vadim-miller2/book-test1/index.md

 -   The purpose of load balancing

--   All the separate components? purpose, internal details, configuration
+-   All the separate components’ purpose, internal details, configuration

 -   Communications between the components